shivani-nadkarni/photo_app/README.md

 ### Demo

-You can sign in the portal by using the below credentials: username -- guest password -- guest
+You can sign in the portal by using the credentials username as 'guest' and password 'guest'.

 Once logged in, upload pictures by browsing picture of you choice and then click on upload.
 All uploaded pictures can be viewed through the thumbnails or by clicking the image links.

-Once done, you can logout the portal by clicking 'Logout' on the top right corner.
+Once done, you can logout of the portal by clicking 'Logout' on the top right corner.

 ## Authors